ziw261/Computer-Game-Programming/Game0/game/README.md

-# (TODO: your game's title)

-Author: (TODO: your name)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+# 9S's Raiden Adventure

+Author: Zi Wang

+Design:
+It is a classic Raiden type shooting game.
+But, the bullets you shoot, will bounce around in the scene and hurt you when it gets you.
+Keep shooting might make yourselve more difficult.

 Screen Shot: